-University tells non-students to go now as Hong Kong campus showdowns loom
+Hong Kong campus protest showdowns loom but tension eases

 HONG KONG (Reuters) - The president of Hong Kong’s Chinese University, which anti-government protesters have turned into a fortress stockpiled with petrol bombs and bows and arrows, threatened on Friday to call in “assistance” unless all non-students leave.

+But many had already left after some of them allowed the partial reopening of a key highway next to the campus, blocked by protest debris, suggesting differences of opinion in a movement which has been largely leaderless in more than five months of sometimes violent unrest.

+That decision was debated by students later in the day and they started blocking the road again, leading to further chaos during the Friday night rush-hour.

-The hilly campus was the scene of violent clashes this week, with pro-democracy protesters hurling petrol bombs at police and on to a highway linking the largely rural New Territories with the Kowloon peninsula to the south and Hong Kong island beyond.
+The hilly campus was the scene of clashes this week, with pro-democracy protesters hurling petrol bombs at police and on to the Tolo highway linking the largely rural New Territories with the Kowloon peninsula to the south and Hong Kong island beyond.

-The Tolo highway has been partially reopened, but the Cross-Harbour Tunnel, outside the barricaded Polytechnic University where protesters have been practicing their skills with bows and arrows and petrol bombs in a half-empty swimming pool, remained closed.
+The highway partially reopened on Friday, but the Cross-Harbour Tunnel, outside the barricaded Polytechnic University where protesters have practised firing bows and arrows and throwing petrol bombs in a half-empty swimming pool, remained closed.

+“I am disappointed about the decision to reopen the Tolo highway and it’s not our consensus,” one student who gave his name as Cheung, 18, told Reuters.

+“I was asleep when they had closed-door meetings.
+I was worried and scared after I realised what had happened and most protesters had left.
+I was worried the police might storm in again because so few people are left.
+Some protesters from the outside have gone too far.”

 Students and protesters have barricaded at least five campuses after four days of some of the worst violence in the former British colony for decades.